Service Preservation from Matching Non-Matching Socks Under Stochastic Loss: Discussion

-The user study provides a direct feasibility signal for the central behavioral assumption of the paper: that at least some people are willing to wear deliberately non-matching socks in public.
-This suggests that \say{orphan pairing} is not merely a hypothetical sustainability recommendation but a behavior that many people can realistically adopt, at least when framed as intentional.
-Beyond feasibility, the estimated preference parameters quantify how strongly participants differ in their tolerance.
+The user study provides a direct feasibility signal for the central behavioral assumption of the paper: that at least some people are willing to wear deliberately non-matching socks in public. \review{This suggests that, within the sampled context, \say{orphan pairing} is not merely a hypothetical recommendation but a behavior that some participants were willing to adopt, at least when framed as intentional.} Beyond feasibility, the estimated preference parameters quantify how strongly participants differ in their tolerance.
 Mismatch sensitivity estimates $\hat{\chi}$ exhibit substantial heterogeneity (Figure~\ref{fig:user_chi_hist}): most participants fall in a low-to-moderate range, while a smaller tail shows strong aversion.
 This implies that the social cost of mismatch is not uniform: for some users, a mild mismatch is nearly negligible, while for others it is a meaningful deterrent.
 Importantly, compliance is almost uncorrelated with mismatch sensitivity (Corr$(\hat{\chi},\text{compliance})=0.038$), suggesting that willingness to enact the behavior is not determined solely by social-cost aversion.
 In contrast, compliance correlates more with diversity preference (Corr$(\hat{\delta},\text{compliance})=0.254$), indicating that participants who value variety (and therefore may already treat socks as expressive rather than purely utilitarian) are more inclined to accept visible nonconformity.
-Finally, the near-zero correlation between $\hat{\chi}$ and $\hat{\delta}$ (Corr$(\hat{\chi},\hat{\delta})=0.021$; Figure~\ref{fig:user_chi_delta}) supports modeling them as independent behavioral traits: some people both dislike mismatch and enjoy variety, while others neither care about mismatch nor seek diversity.
-As such, the simulation results should therefore be interpreted as \say{population-dependent} as the same pairing policy can be optimal for one user and unacceptable for another.
-Concretely, high-$\chi$ individuals are well served by conservative rules (near-purist or high-threshold ThresholdMix), whereas low-$\chi$ and/or high-$\delta$ individuals can accept more aggressive mixing and thus capture larger ecological/service benefits.
+Finally, the near-zero correlation between $\hat{\chi}$ and $\hat{\delta}$ (Corr$(\hat{\chi},\hat{\delta})=0.021$; Figure~\ref{fig:user_chi_delta}) supports modeling them as independent behavioral traits: some people both dislike mismatch and enjoy variety, while others neither care about mismatch nor seek diversity. \review{As such, the simulation results should be interpreted as \say{population-dependent}: the same pairing policy can be near-optimal for one user under a given social-cost profile and unacceptable for another.} Concretely, high-$\chi$ individuals are well served by conservative rules (near-purist or high-threshold ThresholdMix), whereas low-$\chi$ and/or high-$\delta$ individuals can accept more aggressive mixing and thus capture larger ecological/service benefits.
 This is why the paper evaluates interpretable policies with explicit control knobs (e.g., $\tau_{\xi}$).
 Thus, such knobs can represent either personalized behavior or context-dependent choices.
-A key pattern across the simulation stress test (Table~\ref{tab:e2_csv} and Figure~\ref{fig:e2_grid}) is that low purchasing is not automatically good.
-The Purist strategy sometimes appears economical in socks purchased, but this often coincides with many infeasible (sockless) days, as loss increases.
-This reveals a mechanism central to the problem - the pair constraint amplifies small stochastic disruptions.
-Even modest disappearance probabilities can produce periods where usable socks exist but cannot be combined into an acceptable pair, causing the policy to reduce consumption by simply not providing socks on many days.
-When considered as a whole, the user study suggests that deliberate mismatch is feasible for a majority, but tolerance varies widely, and in a complementary manner, the simulations show that even mild mismatch tolerance can substantially improve service quality under realistic loss, and can reduce wasted wear-capacity, especially for long-lived socks.